A few months ago, I went to a creative origami lunchtime session organised by some lovely people at

 - Build a much larger PhiZZ ball (270 units): this would be useful for demonstrating the structures of viral capsids.
 UPDATE: Done!

 - I’ve not yet found a good great dodecahedron model: they exist on Pintrest, but I’ve yet to find any instructions for one.
+UPDATE: Done!
+(Couldn’t for the life of me work out how to do 3-colouring, but module is from Saku B, recommended by Nick in the comments below)

 - I have lost wherever it was I found the instructions for this inwardly cumulated rhombic triacontahedron: I’d quite like to rediscover them so I can credit the inventor!
 UPDATE: this isn’t where I originally saw it, but AresMares by Gewre has a video tutorial, and a kind commenter has let me know the designer is Silvana Betti Mamino – thank you!